Billesper/graph/README.md

    * Expand library of algorithms
    * Add more support for weighted graphs
-   * Add a [behaviour](https://elixir-lang.org/getting-started/typespecs-and-behaviours.html) for classical AI algorithms on graphs, such as A*, bidrectional search, and others.
+   * Add a [behaviour](https://elixir-lang.org/getting-started/typespecs-and-behaviours.html) for classical AI algorithms on graphs, such as A*, bidrectional search, etc.